odonnellryan/OrgChart/readme.md

 7) Form validation similar to WTForms (Flask/Python) to properly display validation errors.

-8) CSRF.
-Right now we don't do anything for CSRF.
-Use package: express.csrf
+8) Caching.
+We do a decent amount of DB queries.